-Here’s a search workflow to help identify family members from a search result that:
+Here’s a search workflow to help identify family members from search results that:

-- One or more documents from a family group are considered exclusionary documents.
-E.g., a child document is marked “To be produced” (inclusion) while its' parent document is marked “Privilege Withhold” and “Exclude for production”
+One or more documents from a family group are considered exclusionary documents.
+E.g., Child document is marked “To be produced” (inclusion) while its' parent document is marked “Privilege Withhold” and/or “Exclude for production”

 In the following example, we'll use the tags “Responsive” AND “QC Reviewed” for inclusion.

-For exclusion, we'll use the tags “Privilege Withhold” OR “Confidential” OR “Do not produce” OR the None tag indicating documents have not been reviewed
+We'll use the tags “Privilege Withhold” OR “Confidential” OR “Do not produce” OR "Has No Tags" to indicate documents which have not been reviewed for exclusion.

 TIP: Build your search using the Advanced Search Builder to pick up the syntax for your query.
 The parentheses will have to be added after your search is populated in the search bar.

-(tags:responsive AND tags:”QC Reviewed”) AND NOT (tags:”Privilege Withhold” OR tags:Confidential OR tags:”Do not produce” OR tags:None)
+(tags:responsive AND tags:”QC Reviewed”) AND NOT (tags:”Privilege Withhold” OR tags:Confidential OR tags:”Do not produce” OR tags:"Has No Tags")

 ⚠️ TIP: When using parentheses pay close attention to the order of operations.
 More on Boolean search tips from this FAQ